 FODMAPs can increase the amount of water going into the gut, and bacteria in the gut may cause them to ferment.
 This can increase intestinal gas.

-For many people with IBS, eating FODMAPs triggers other IBS signs and symptoms.
-A 2017 meta-analysis found that consuming a low-FODMAP diet may improve symptoms of IBS.
+For many people with IBS, eating FODMAPs triggers other signs and symptoms of the condition.
+A

 People with IBS may be more likely to experience joint pain.
 Scientists still do not know why, but it may be due to increased inflammation in the body.

 There is a strong link between IBS and stress.
-The nervous system controls the gut as well as responds to psychological stress.
+As many as

 The link between IBS and stress goes both ways.
 Feeling stressed can worsen IBS symptoms, and the physical symptoms of IBS can cause psychological distress.

-Brain fog, or foggy thinking, describes mental confusion, impaired judgement, and trouble concentrating.
+Brain fog, or foggy thinking, describes mental confusion, impaired judgment, and trouble concentrating.

-More research is needed to fully understand the link between problems with the gut and brain fog, however.
+More research is needed to fully understand the link between problems with the gut and brain fog.

 IBS is not the only explanation for the symptoms explored in this article.
-It is best to speak to a doctor to get a proper diagnosis.
+It is best to speak to a doctor to get an accurate diagnosis.